NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/configuration.md

 ## Write to file

-Use the **Save to file** button to save the history of the terminal console to a file.
+Use the **Save to file** button to save the terminal session to a file.

-Until saved, the console output is saved in the buffer and a temporary history file that you can configure in the **Terminal Settings** tab.
+Until saved, the console output is saved in a buffer, and is limited by the **XTerm Scrollback** setting, found in the **Terminal settings** tab.

 ## Terminal settings tab

-In this tab, you can configure scrollback buffer for the console and the size of the temporary history file, in which the console output is kept until you **Save to file**.
+In this tab, you can configure the volatile **XTerm Scrollback** buffer for the console and the size of the persistent **History File**.